paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2018-02-13-kris_benbow.md

   class="u-bleed"
 %}

 Thankfully, memories of Kris aren't limited to him being a manager.
-Having completed my degree, I postponed finding a full-time job and continued working part-time at McDonald's instead (alongside an attempt at freelancing and a quickly abandoned Masters degree).
-Taking on some early morning shifts to tidy the stock room, clean the freezer and accept deliveries, we fast became friends.
+Having completed my degree, I postponed finding a full-time job and continued working part-time at McDonald's instead (alongside my first attempt at freelancing and a quickly abandoned Masters degree).
+We both took on early morning shifts to accept and pack away deliveries, and through this fast became friends.

 Every summer, a group of us would head to Dolgellau in Wales.
 The stated aim was to tackle the Red Bull mountain bike course at nearby Coed-y-Brenin but this trip slowly devolved into something less adventurous; pitching our tents around a campfire, drinking beer and barbecuing meat.
 For Kris, a man known for his fondness for creature comforts and the easy life, this wasn't appealing; he'd much rather spend the weekend at a health spa, or better still, at home, surrounded by various gadgets.